 That's the 3-in-1 data/power/graphics cable on the left.
 There are two full size USB type A and HDMI on one end.
 The other end that goes to the pen display is a USB type C port.

 Notice the USB ports are coloured black and red?
 You need to connect the black one because that transmit the data and allows the pen display to be detected.
-If your USB port has sufficient power, you only need to use the black USB.
-If your USB port does not have enough power, you'll need to connect the red USB to another USB port, or to the wall power plug.
+The red USB connector is for additional power source to the pen display.

 The two graphics ports you can use are HDMI and mini-DisplayPort (via the adapter cable provided) so your computer will need those.
 If your computer uses other graphics port, you will need to buy your own adapters.